tabsdata/tutorials/t01_csv_pub_sub/README.md

 ### 2.3 Triggering the publisher

 As a reminder, registering a function in a collection does not execute it, and it must be invoked by a trigger.
-And if a publisher function has never been triggerd, its corresponding output tables will not be initialized in the system.
+And if a publisher function has never been triggered, its corresponding output tables will not be initialized in the system.

 Before we manually trigger the publisher function, we must make sure that the input CSV file exists in the correct path.
 For our first run we will copy the provided sample input file `customers_01.csv` to the input location using